UserSupra/snake-v1.0/README.md

-# snake-v1.0
+# QTsnake-v1.0
 Hi all.

 This is my very first 2d game.
 This is also my first github share.

 Here is a Snake.
 Snake is a classic game of 2000's, from nokia 3310 phone.
 Game that i think, is perfect for a first 2d game.

-To do this project, i have create 3 objects:
+To do this project, i'v used QT and create 3 objects:
   - Head -> is the head of the snake, easy...
 Here, the head of the snake is a big pixel of 20*20px.
 The head give the direction to de tail.
   - SnakeTail -> is the tail of the snake.
 The tail is a group, a vector of big pixel of 20*20px.
 Tail increase his size when snake head eat an apple.
   - Apple -> this is the way to win point and to grow the tail.
 It's also a pixel of 20*20.
 You need to "pass over" with the head to eat it, win point, increase your size and increase difficlty.